Summer Programs

 Explorer Canoe will include two sessions of canoeing instruction on our beautiful lake and a week of exciting camp activities.

-NEW this year: Explorer Hike
+Explorer Hike

 Explorer Hike features a day hike to a local conservation area plus the regular fun-packed week of camp.